wazuh/wazuh-documentation/source/learning-wazuh/shellshock.rst

-In the newly-added ``<active-response>`` section in ``manager.conf`` on wazuh-manager, change the ``<location>`` value from **local** to **all** so that all Linux Wazuh agents will block the attacker even when only one of them is targeted.
+In the newly-added ``<active-response>`` section in ``manager.conf`` on wazuh-manager, change the ``<location>`` value from **local** to **all** so that all Linux Wazuh agents block the attacker even when only one of them is targeted.

 .. note::
     The option **all** sends the active response to all **agents**.
 If we want it